Your Health-Oriented Dentist on New Year’s Resolution for You and Shares Tips for Oral Health Education for Adults.

-Dr. Brad Alderman, a dentist in Lincoln area says: “Cutting down on sugar and added fructose contained within your diet could be the Best New Year’s resolution.”
+Dr. Brad Alderman, a dentist in the Lincoln area says: “Cutting down on sugar and added fructose contained within your diet could be the Best New Year’s Resolution.”

 Another year has come and gone.
 For most of us, it feels like yesterday that we were crafting the perfect New Year’s resolution list for the upcoming new year and now, it’s already time to start thinking about the next one!